 - Oaths for Public Office

-For birth and death records, you will need the date of the event, the first/last name of the person.
+For Birth Records - you will need the date of the birth and the first/last name of the person.

 Birth Records notes: If you were born in Melrose or if your Mother lived in Melrose at the time of your birth we can provide you with your birth record.
 In some cases the birth record is restricted.
 There are many reasons for a restriction.
 If the record you are inquiring about is restricted; we can’t give you any information about the record over the phone.
 You will be required to provide identification for the restricted record(photo with your name at the time of the child’s birth).
 Only the people listed on the record can receive a copy of the record or receive information about the record.
 However, if you have a court order granting you the rights to the record we will accept that (must be within 60 days and have an official seal).